GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 `--interval`: Interval in ms between gRPC calls.
 For finite number of requests the default value is 0, 1000 ms otherwise.

+`--dropChannel`: Re-create the channel before each request.
+Not applicable with --async.

 `--timeout`: Timeout for each request in ms. (Default 60 minutes).

 `--warmup`: Number of warm-up RPCs to send before the test.
 Default: 0.